 Because of many things, Tijeras is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Tijeras really has some of the features that families look for when choosing a good community to raise children.
 Is Tijeras perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 Tijeras is an extremely ethnically-diverse village.
 The people who call Tijeras home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Tijeras, accounting for 55.28% of the village’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Tijeras, accounting for 56.67% of the village’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Tijeras residents report their race to be White, followed by Asian.
-Important ancestries of people in Tijeras include Irish, European, Swedish, and Italian.
+Important ancestries of people in Tijeras include Irish, European, English, and Australian.

 The most common language spoken in Tijeras is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.